adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 ## Usage:

 Firstly you need the Python shell to run the script.
-Python is available for many platforms (Windows, Linux, Unix, OSX and others)
+Python is available for many platforms (Windows, Linux, Unix, OSX/MacOS and others)
 [download Python](https://www.python.org/downloads/)

 Note: There are 2 major current releases for Python, 2 & 3.
 Please use appropriate script for your Python version (if you get this wrong you'll just get some error messages).